Painter of Flowers and Country Life

 Institute of East Anglian Art, Holt, Norfolk

-The Leaping Hare, Wyken, Near Bury St Edmunds
+The Leaping Hare, Wyken, nr Bury St Edmunds

 Heart of Suffolk, Thorpe Morieux